 When your engine cranks but fails to start, it could be because of no spark.

-No spark is one of the most common reasons and why I like to start here.
+No spark is one of the most common reasons why your engine will not start.

-Finally, Have someone crank the engine and watch for no spark.
+- Finally, Have someone crank the engine and watch for spark.